nikolayg/nikgrozev-website/_posts/blog/2016-10-23-summary-of-the-parallel-programming-with-scala-mooc.md

 recursion, because at every stage we'll have
 \\( 2^{depth -1 } \\) execution threads.
 When the depth
 becomes bigger than a certain threshold, we'll just use a serial algorithm (e.g. quicksort).
-Here is the pseudocode of the solution:
+By setting the threshold appropriately, we can control how many simultaneous threads of execution are running.
+It sensible to avoid running more independent non-blocking threads than the number of computing nodes or cores to avoid excessive context switching and resource saturation.Here is the pseudocode of the solution:

 ```scala
 def sort(arr: Array[Int], from: Int, to: Int, depth: Int, maxDepth: Int) = {